target/row-types/examples/OverridingTypeClassInstances.md

 newtype Override t (mods :: Row *) = Override { unOverride :: t }
 ```

-A value of type `Override a mods` is a value of type `t` that will have certain
+A value of type `Override t mods` is a value of type `t` that will have certain
 fields overridden according to `mods`.
 The key is in how we define the `ToJSON`
 instance for `Override`: